Bearcat’s Cabin keeps local history alive

 Today, the stables still hold true to the spirit of the West, honoring Colorado heritage amidst the peace and beauty of a mountain meadow.

 “This all goes back to the original homesteaders and ranchers who lived here,” Brown said during a peaceful pause in the ride.
 “This is how they went about their daily lives.”

 The original family cabin is 15 minutes west of Beaver Creek and has been protected by the Cordillera Preservation Foundation and Bearcat Stables, standing now as a historic place to enjoy a Rocky Mountain retreat.

-A glowing fire and hot drinks kept us warm prior to loading the sleigh, and a multi-course menu welcomed our group back to the rustic cabin for dinner.
+A glowing fire and hot drinks keep sleigh riders warm prior to loading the sleigh, and a multi-course menu welcomes the group back to the rustic cabin for dinner.
 Food selections are prepared by Collin Smelser, executive chef of Mirador Restaurant of the Lodge and Spa at Cordillera.

 A soup and salad course is followed by an array of hearty entree choices — including braised roasted free-range chicken with lemon thyme pan jus and Colorado beef chuck roast — along with side options of mashed potatoes, truffle cream sauce gnocchi and green beans.
 A children’s menu is also available upon request.

 Just make sure you leave room for mixed berry cobbler with house-made vanilla ice cream — delectable alongside a dram of whiskey.